idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 used to equally extract heat flux from Pronghorn, BISON, the MOOSE heat conduction module, and so on.

-Cardinal includes capabilities for:
+!alert tip title=Why Use Cardinal?

-- Conjugate heat transfer boundary coupling to MOOSE
+Cardinal allows nekRS and OpenMC to couple seamlessly with the MOOSE framework, enabling in-memory coupling, distributed parallel meshes for very large-scale applications, and fairly straightforward multiphysics problem setup.
+Cardinal has capabilities for conjugate heat transfer coupling of nekRS and MOOSE, concurrent conjugate heat transfer and volumetric heat source coupling of nekRS and MOOSE, and volumetric density, temperature, and heat source coupling of OpenMC to MOOSE.
-- Volumetric temperature, density, and heat source coupling to MOOSE and OpenMC
+Together, the OpenMC and nekRS wrappings augment the finite element MOOSE framework by expanding the framework to include high-resolution spectral element [!ac](CFD) and Monte Carlo particle transport.
+For conjugate heat transfer applications in particular, the libMesh-based interpolations of fields between meshes enables fluid-solid heat transfer simulations on meshes that are not necessarily continuous on phase interfaces, allowing mesh resolution to be specified based on the underlying physics, rather than rigid continuity restrictions in single-application heat transfer codes.

 The remainder of this example will only describe the conjugate heat transfer aspects of Cardinal via an application to the [!ac](PB-FHR) outer reflector with heat flux